Chuka (film): Production

 The novel was optioned in 1964 by New Art Productions, the company of Howard Gotbetter and Jack Jason.
 Jason called the novel "an American Beau Geste."
 Rod Taylor became attached in 1966, as actor and producer.
 The film initially had a running time of 105 minutes but was cut, including a prologue, prior to its premiere.
 The prologue was considered complicated, held up the action and spoiled the ending.

 Reception

-Murf. of Variety called it an "excellent oater drama" with outstanding directing.
+Variety called it an "excellent oater drama" with outstanding directing.
 He called the two-minute fist fight between Borgnine and Taylor "one of the most effective brawls in recent years."
 The film performed disappointingly at the box office and remains the only film on which Rod Taylor was credited as producer.